 Mega Millions After Taxes: How Much Will the Winner Get?

-A Mega Millions jackpot winner will take home much less than the advertised jackpot amount, thanks to taxes.
+Thanks to taxes, a Mega Millions jackpot winner will take home much less than the recently won $1.22 billion jackpot amount.

 Winning the Mega Millions jackpot is a thrilling prospect that can change your life.
-But, it's important to understand the tax implications that come with such a large lottery windfall.
+But it's important to understand the tax implications of such a large lottery windfall.

 Sign up for Kiplinger’s Free E-Newsletters